Abdul-Rahimm/NextJS---full-stack/README.md

 # NextJS---full-stack

-Learning NextJS full stack development.
+Learning NextJS full stack development and typescript as well